Valdaysky National Park

-Valdaysky National Park (Валдайский национальный парк) is a national park in the north of Russia, located in Valdaysky, Okulovsky, and Demyansky Districts of Novgorod Oblast.
+Valdaysky National Park (Валдайский национальный парк) is a national park in the north of Russia, in the Valdaysky, Okulovsky, and Demyansky Districts of Novgorod Oblast.
 It was established May 17, 1990.
-Since 2004, the national park has the status of a UNESCO Biosphere Reserve.
-Valdaysky National Park, which includes the town of Valday, Lake Valdayskoye, and the northern part of Lake Seliger, is one of the most popular tourist destinations in Central Russia and has well-developed tourist infrastructure.
+It has been a UNESCO Biosphere Reserve since 2004.
+The park, which includes the town of Valday, Lake Valdayskoye, and the northern part of Lake Seliger, is one of the most popular tourist destinations in Central Russia and has well-developed tourist infrastructure.

 History

 The area of the park in the Middle Ages belonged to the Novgorod Republic.
 In particular, one of the versions puts the location of the Ignach Cross, a place mentioned in the chronicles where Mongols advancing to Novgorod in 1238 turned back, inside the park limits.
 (The precise location is unknown).
 Valday was first mentioned in a chronicle in 1495.
 The growth of Valday was facilitated by construction of a road connecting Novgorod to Central Russia, and by the foundation of the Valday Iversky Monastery in 1653, which became a major cultural center.
 All agricultural lands were already in use by the beginning of the 20th century, and the area developed further as a recreational region.
 In 1990, the national park was opened.